David Levien

 David Levien (born December 9, 1967) is an American screenwriter, director, producer, and novelist.
 He is co-creator, executive producer, and showrunner of Showtime's Billions, along with Brian Koppelman.
-Over the past two decades Levien has created an influential and diverse body of work in both film and television.
-Some of his most noteworthy credits include Ocean's Thirteen, Rounders, Solitary Man, The Illusionist, Runaway Jury, Tilt, and ESPN's 30 for 30 (This Is What They Want) for which he won a sports Emmy.
+Some of his credits include Ocean's Thirteen, Rounders, Solitary Man, The Illusionist, Runaway Jury, Tilt, and ESPN's 30 for 30 (This Is What They Want) for which he won a sports Emmy.

-Levien is also the author of six novels, including four in the celebrated Frank Behr series.
+Levien is also the author of six novels, including four in the Frank Behr series.
 Some of his earlier works were published under D.J.
 Levien.

 Early life and education

 Levien was born in Great Neck, New York.
 He met his lifelong writing partner and friend, Brian Koppelman, on a summer bus trip for teens when Levien was 14 years old.
 Levien is Jewish.
 He is a graduate of the University of Michigan.
 After school he moved to Los Angeles where he worked as a story editor for various agencies and production companies.
 Finding that editing the stories of the others impacted his writing, he quit and moved to Paris and then Argentina where he trained horses before returning to New York City where he reunited with Koppelman.